kzinovjev/string-amber/tutorial.md

 String optimization stage
 -------------------------
 After the preparation is done, the string optimization stage starts.
-That when the string starts to move towards the MFEP and both the force constants and node positions along the path get optimized.
+That's when the string starts to move towards the MFEP and both the force constants and node positions along the path get optimized.
 Multiple files are generated during this stage and described below.

 ### *convergence.dat*